 Hexoskin seems especially targeted to athletes who can share data with a coach and improve speed and performance.

 OMsignal can also share stress info among people who are linked together.
-These shirts are coming soon.

 The Melon headband is a "mind-reading device."
 Bluetooth connects the headband with a mobile app that uses EEGbrain waves -- a way to measure your brain's electrical activity.
 Why?
 To let you know how well you're focusing.
 If you're zoned out, it suggests how to get back on track.
 You can use it when you're running or studying, or (gulp!) listening to your partner.